mindful-ai-dude/Gemini-AgentsADK-GUI/README.md

 - **Flask Backend**: Python server using Flask.
     - Receives requests from the frontend (validate API key, run agent).
     - Instantiates and runs agents using the **Google ADK** based on the received configuration.
-    - Interacts with Google AI services using backend credentials.
+    - Interacts with Google AI services (like Gemini models via direct API or Vertex AI) using the configured backend credentials (local `.env` or GCP environment credentials if deployed on GCP).
     - Returns results to the frontend.
 - **API Communication**: Frontend communicates with the Flask backend via HTTP requests (fetch/axios).